 This is something that depends on the kind of mood you want to create in a room, how much natural and artificial light it is already exposed to and the function of the room.
 Bathrooms, for example, are typically painted in high LRV, bright colours such a stark white or even yellow to ensure high visibility.
 Bedrooms are the same but to a lesser extent.
 Dining and living rooms often work with warmer lighting.
-A professional painter and decorator can advise you well on the best option as what works best can change on a case to case basis.
+Expert’s from a professional painting and decorating company can advise you well on the best option as what works best can change on a case to case basis.

 Time of day

 The appearance and feel of a room can change considerably depending on where the sun is shining (or not shining) from in relation to it.
 We’ve seen examples where certain paints have lit up a room gloriously in the first hours of the day, only for it to appear gloomy when the sun is over the other side of the house.
 Different paints are appropriate for different settings and this is something that really needs to be tested before committing to one.